The visual elements of art are the building blocks of an artwork and the principles of art are the framework for how you arrange these elements.

 Understanding the visual elements of art is of key importance to see like an artist.
 Rather than looking at an object as what it represents, you will learn to see that object as an arrangement of different visual elements (shapes, textures, colors, lines, etc).

-Here is an explanation of what the visual elements of art are.
+In this post, iI give an explanation of what the visual elements of art are.
+I cover:

 - To indicate form by following the contour or outline of an object.
 Vincent van Gogh often used lines in this way.
 In the painting below, observe how van Gogh used lines to follow the contour of the shoes.